kellymurray/tiyd-js-crash-course/intro-js-deck.md

 ## So, What is Programming?

+It's not magic, though it can look that way sometimes.

-Writing instructions for your computer to execute at a later time.
+Programming is simply writing instructions for your computer to execute at a later time.

 ---